george2621/Pon-Assignment/README.md

 ## Features
 1. I Used gorilla/mux laibrary
-2. Deploy it by Elastic Beanstalk AWS
+2. Deploy it by Elastic Beanstalk <a href="Golang-api-env.eba-nwbdfmij.us-east-1.elasticbeanstalk.com ">AWS</a>
 3. Use HTTPS instad of http

 ## CLI command to create cerificate and key for HTTPS protocol